 Bats will roost in a wide array of locations as long as the basic need of protection from predators and weather are met.
 Bats do not make nests and instead rely upon taking advantage of whatever locations they can find.

 Caves are popular homes for bats as are the abandoned mines and human made structures such as wells, attics and the underside of bridges.
+Rock crevices are favorite homes for some species like Eastern Small-Footed Bats and little brown bats.

-The group Bat Conservation International states that of the 47 species of bats that live in the United States, more than half of them live in trees.
+The group Bat Conservation International states that of the 47 species of bats that live in the United States, more than half of them live in trees (source).
 Bats will roost in dead trees beneath loose bark or inside cavities.
 Others types of bats roost exclusively in the foliage of living trees.

 Trees, Building Exteriors